-Michelle earned her bachelor’s in Fine Arts from UW Oshkosh, and is passionate about bringing quality programming to our members in Sheboygan Falls.
+Michelle earned her bachelor’s in Fine Arts from UW Oshkosh, and is passionate about bringing quality programming to our members in Sheboygan Falls and LCA.
 She believes kids thrive when they unplug and interact with supportive staff and with each other.
 She also teaches youth the importance of giving back to their community.

 “When we offer kids caring adult relationships and spark their creativity, amazing things happen - for them, and our community.”

 After years of working as a mentor to teens, Andrew joined our team of Unit Directors in 2018 where he steadily increased membership by creating safe spaces where youth learn to trust others and understand the importance of community.
 In 2021, he helped launch the organization's Be Great Graduate program at South High.
 He is devoted to the health and well-being of teens throughout Sheboygan.

 “Every youth needs at least one supportive adult that will stick with them through good times and bad.
 They need someone to show them how much they matter.”